Help is also available to homeless people over the age of 50. Priority is given to those who are not eligible for assistance from any other trade.

 Men and women who live in England and Wales aged 60 or over (over 50 for homeless people), with low income and with limited savings are eligible for support.
-The trust cannot help people living in residential care or those living in Scotland.
+The trust does not award grants to those living in residential care or those living in Scotland.

-Unfortunately, the charity cannot help those living in residential care or those living in Scotland.
-Grants are not available for care home fees, rent arrears, none-UK respite breaks or council tax payments.
+Unfortunately, the charity does not award grants to those living in residential care or those living in Scotland.
+Grants are not available for care home fees, rent arrears, non-UK respite breaks or council tax payments.

 Type of grants